 Dr. Nesoff completed postdoctoral training in substance use epidemiology at the Columbia University Mailman School of Public Health in the Department of Epidemiology.
-She holds a PhD from the Department of Health, Behavior and Society at the Johns Hopkins Bloomberg School of Public Health, an MPH from Emory University Rollins School of Public Health, and a BA from Wellesley College.
+She earned a PhD from the Department of Health, Behavior and Society at the Johns Hopkins University Bloomberg School of Public Health, and an MPH from Emory University Rollins School of Public Health.